open-contracting/deploy/docs/how-to/kingfisher.rst

       tmux new -s deploy

 #.
-If workers are likely to interfere with a migration (e.g. inserting new rows that need to be migrated), comment out the lines that start the workers in the cron table and kill the workers, for example:
+If workers are likely to interfere with a migration (e.g. inserting new rows that meet the criteria for an update), comment out the lines that start them in the cron table and kill them:

    .. code-block:: bash

       crontab -e
-      pkill -f " process-redis-queue "
+      pkill -f ocdskingfisher-process-cli

 #.
 Migrate the database (log the time, in case you need to retry):